5 Cities for Foodie in Vietnam

 You’ll never go hungry while wandering in Vietnam.
 So, which part of Vietnam has the most delicious cuisine?
+Let's find our 5 famous cities for foodie trip in Vietnam

-Talking about Vietnamese food maybe not a new topic as it has been well-known around the world.
+Talking about Vietnamese food may not a new topic as it has been well-known around the world.
 You’ll never go hungry while wandering in Vietnam.
 So, which part of Vietnam has the most delicious cuisine?
 This question must be really difficult to answer for any traveler to Vietnam because each region has its own specialties and variations.
 Hungry visitors to Vietnam will soon discover how much the food varies as they travel across the country.
 Due to a wide selection of Vietnamese food, your taste buds will always be in for a surprise.
 If you have not yet tried Vietnamese dishes, and you are still hesitant, here is my pick for places in Vietnam that have the best cuisine.

 Tourists eat out late at night in Hanoi

-Hanoi has plenty of sights to appeal to visitors – Ho Chi Minh Mausoleum, One-Pillar Pagoda, Hoan Kiem Lake and the Old Quarter with its bustling streets...
+Hanoi has plenty of sights to appeal to visitors – Ho Chi Minh Mausoleum, One-Pillar Pagoda, Hoan Kiem Lake, and the Old Quarter with its bustling streets.
 If you really want to understand the Hanoian people and their culture, you’ll need to delve deep into its street food.
 Walking is always my favorite way to explore new places, and food-based adventures really elevate the entire experience.
 Hanoi’s food scene can be overwhelming with its mix of smells and tastes.
 And it is definitely well worth exploring.
-Just to name a few, here are some of the must-try dishes: Pho Noodles, Pho Cuon, Xoi (sticky rice with toppings), Bun Rieu, Banh Mi sandwich, Caphe Trung (Egg Coffee) and last but not least, Bun Cha – it's what Obama ate during his night out with Bourdain.
+Just to name a few, here are some of the must-try dishes: Pho Noodles, Pho Cuon, Xoi (sticky rice with toppings), Bun Rieu, Banh Mi sandwich, Caphe Trung (Egg Coffee), and last but not least, Bun Cha – it's what Obama ate during his night out with Bourdain.

 Enjoy learning to make traditional Vietnamese dishes?
 Opt for a cooking class, come home with secret recipes and you'll surprise your friends and family back in your hometown.